-- The symptoms of dementia and Alzheimer’s have significant overlaps
+- The symptoms of Alzheimer’s and other dementias have significant overlaps.

-- Dementia has several causes and is potentially reversible; Alzheimer’s cause is unknown and no cure is available
+- Dementia can have several causes and is potentially reversible; Alzheimer’s cause is unknown and there is no cure.

-- Treatments of dementia and Alzheimer’s are similar and have the same goals
+- Treatments of various types of dementia and Alzheimer’s are similar and have the same goals.

-- The life expectancy of dementia patients depends on the type of dementia; the life expectancy of Alzheimer’s patients depends on their age and genetic composition
+- The life expectancy of people with dementia depends on the type of dementia; the life expectancy of people with Alzheimer’s depends on their age and genetic composition.

 There are stark differences between Alzheimer’s and dementia.
-Whereas a patient with dementia need not have Alzheimer’s, a patient with Alzheimer’s is by definition with dementia, and Alzheimer’s is notably the most common of more than one hundred dementias.
+Whereas a person with dementia need not have Alzheimer’s, a person with Alzheimer’s is by definition with dementia, and Alzheimer’s is notably the most common of many types of dementias.

 Dementia is a term that describes several progressive diseases of the mind.
 The term “dementia”, in times past referred to as senility, derives from the Latin demens, meaning “out of one’s mind”.
-It is a syndrome, a term that describes several chronic and progressive diseases of the mind, of which Alzheimer’s is the most prevalent.
+It is a syndrome, a term that describes several chronic and progressive brain diseases, of which Alzheimer’s is the most prevalent.
 It is important to acknowledge that using the word “demented” to describe a person with Alzheimer’s or another form of dementia is discouraged, for it has negative connotations associated with craziness and madness.
 Dementia is a disease – thus a person who has it is not “demented,” but rather a person with dementia.

-Dementia is also used as an umbrella term to designate a number of symptoms related to a gradual degeneration in memory and at least one other cognitive faculty severe enough to cause malfunctions in a person’s ability to deal with their activities of daily living (ADLs).
+Dementia is also used as an umbrella term to designate a number of symptoms related to a gradual degeneration in memory and at least one other cognitive faculty severe enough to cause malfunctions in a person’s ability to carry out their activities of daily living (ADLs).

-Dementia is a syndrome or simply an umbrella term for different diseases, whereas Alzheimer’s is a disease with its own set of symptoms, stages and types.
-Patients, families and caregivers often find it difficult to discern between Alzheimer’s disease and dementia, for while the two are related, they nevertheless have distinguishing features.
+Dementia is a syndrome or simply an umbrella term for different diseases, whereas Alzheimer’s is a specific type of dementia with its own set of symptoms, stages and types.

 According to the National Institute on Aging (NIA), dementia is a brain disorder that impacts a patient’s ability to perform activities of daily living, while Alzheimer’s is a regressive and irreversible type of dementia that impacts sectors in the brain that affect memory, thought, and language.